 What is Integrative Medicine?

 Integrative Medicine refers to evaluating our patients using several medication disciplines.
 At our clinic, this means combining chiropractic, acupuncture, herbal, and physical rehabilitation with conventional veterinary medicine.
-One of our Integrative veterinarians, Dr. Leilani Hotaling, is certified or credentialed in all of these areas.
-Dr. Amy Everly is a Certified Veterinary Acupuncturist, with studies in herbal and food therapies.
+Dr. Amy Everly, is certified or credentialed in all of these areas.

 What do we mean by Eastern?